cclearpartners/myi-docs/src/guides/create-a-layout-and-tabs-a-step-by-step-guide.md

 ![Dates](/static/img/layout-07.png "Dates")

+See the [Layout Configuration reference Default Time Filter section](/references/configuration-layout#default-time-filter) for full details on the values and keywords that can be used.

 You should use either Previous/Next Months or Cycle Plan dates, not both together.

 **Previous Months**: The number of months to go back in the past, relative to the current month.